virtual-labs/exp-beam-in-shear-iitd/experiment/aim.md

-To compare the predicted and observed value of shear strength of reinforced concrete beam without shear reinforcement.
+To compare the predicted and experimental value of shear strength of reinforced concrete beam without shear reinforcement.